Leading AI Innovation in Health Care

 Early Registration Deadline: March 4, 2026.

-Applicants who submit a complete application by the early deadline and are admitted into the program will receive $500 off the program fee.
+Registrants who submit a complete registration by the early deadline and are admitted into the program will receive $500 off the program fee.
 This discount cannot be combined with any program fee assistance awarded.
 Program fees do not include airfare, accommodation, meals, or educational materials.
 For more information, visit Learner Policies.

 AI Learning Opportunities